- If the VMware autostart is not working, usually, it's because your VM doesn't have enough RAM memory to perform the task.

 - Follow the on-screen instructions of the wizard until you see the Select a Disk window.

-- Choose the Use an existing virtual disk option -> navigate to the location of your .vmdk file.
+- Choose the Use an existing virtual disk option and navigate to the location of your .vmdk file.

 - Finish the Create New Virtual Machine wizard.

-Please let us know if this guide helped you solve your issue caused by VMware autostart not working.
+Please let us know in the comments below if this guide helped you solve your issue.